How Do I Get Mice Out of My Garage? | A Complete Guide

 Declutter and Organise Things in Your Garage

-Mice like disorganized places, so make sure to discard the items that are no longer of use, such as cardboard boxes, old newspapers, and more.
+Mice like disorganized places, so make sure to discard the items that are no longer in use, such as cardboard boxes, old newspapers, and more.
 Arrange your other things neatly and use sealed bins and containers.

 Cleaning the Garage